aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheSimpleReadWriteSplittingPlugin.md

 ## Limitations When Verifying Connections

 #### Non-RDS clusters
 The verification step determines the role of the connection by executing a query against it.
-If the endpoint is not part of an Aurora or RDS cluster, the plugin will not be able to verify the role, so `srw_verify_new_connections` *must* be set to `False`.
+The AWS Advanced Python Driver does not support gathering such information for databases that are not Aurora or RDS clusters.
+Thus, when connecting to non-RDS clusters `verifyNewSrwConnections` must be set to `false`.

 #### Autocommit
 The verification logic results in errors such as `Cannot change transaction read-only property in the middle of a transaction` from the underlying driver when: